OUIsolutions/Tag23/internal/readme.md

 If you need to add a function to main loop, these it's extremely easy, you just need to call the **tag23_main_loop** function, to add an function to run on the main loop
-<h1>NOTE THAT THE MAIN LOOP ITS EXECUTED IT TICK OF OPERATION, THE DEFAULT TICK ITS 40 milliseconds
+<h4 style="color:red">NOTE THAT THE MAIN LOOP ITS EXECUTED IT TICK OF OPERATION, THE DEFAULT TICK ITS 40 milliseconds
-(25 FRAMES PER SECOND)</h1>
+(25 FRAMES PER SECOND)</h4>

+#page_ref:main_loop.html